chili-epfl/shape_learning/README.md

 The `ShapeLearnerManager` class manages collections of multiple `ShapeLearner`s.
 For example, in the context of learning words, the `ShapeLearnerManager` keeps track of the current word being learnt and its associated `ShapeLearner`s, in addition to the information on each letter/word which has been previously seen.
 This allows for long-term system memory, even when the shapes are not always part of the active collection.

-A sample application is provided in `scripts/learning_letters.py` (additional dependency of Kivy).
+A sample application using of learning words, with letter instances from the UJI pen charaters 2 dataset, is provided in `scripts/learning_letters.py` (additional dependency of Kivy).
 To run it, execute:
 ```
-python scripts/learning_letters.py 'case'
+python learning_letters.py 'case'
 ```